forseti-security/forseti-security/_docs/_latest/concepts/architecture.md

 {% responsive_image path: images/docs/concepts/forseti-architecture.png alt: "forseti architecture" %}

- 1. Inventory collects information about your GCP resources and G Suite Groups and Users.
+ A. Inventory collects information about your GCP resources and G Suite Groups and Users.
- 2. Inventory stores information in Cloud SQL for your review and use by other Forseti modules.
+ B. Inventory stores information in Cloud SQL for your review and use by other
+    Forseti modules.
- 3. Scanner compares the data collected by Inventory to the policy rules you set.
+ C. Scanner compares the data collected by Inventory to the policy rules you
+    set.
- 4. Notifier sends Scanner & Inventory results to one or more of the following channels you
+ D. Notifier sends Scanner & Inventory results to one or more of the following channels you
     configure: Cloud Storage, SendGrid, and Slack.
- 5. You use Explain to query and understand your Cloud IAM policies.
+ E. You use Explain to query and understand your Cloud IAM policies.
- 6. Enforcer uses Google Cloud APIs to make sure policies match your desired state.
+ F. Enforcer uses Google Cloud APIs to make sure policies match your desired
+    state.
- 7. You use the command-line interface to query Forseti data via GRPC.
+ G. You use the command-line interface to query Forseti data via GRPC.
- 8. You use Data Studio or MySQL Workbench to visualize the Forseti data stored in CloudSQL.
+ H. You use Data Studio or MySQL Workbench to visualize the Forseti data stored
+    in CloudSQL.